Julian Assange: Commentary about Assange

 Views on Julian Assange have been given by a number of public figures, including journalists, well-known whistleblowers, activists and world leaders.
 They range from laudatory statements to calls for his execution.
 Various journalists and free speech advocates have praised Assange for his work and dedication to free speech.
 Some former colleagues have criticised his work habits, editorial decisions and personality.
 After the 2016 US presidential election, there was debate about his motives and his ties to Russia.

-After Assange's arrest in 2019, journalists and commenters debated whether Assange was a journalist.
-Among Assange's journalism and publishing awards are a Walkley Award, Australia's national journalism prize.
+After Assange's arrest in 2019, journalists and commentators debated whether Assange was a journalist.
 In 2024, Assange's legal counsel referred to him as a "journalist who exposed U.S. military wrongdoing in Iraq and Afghanistan", while the US government stated his actions went "way beyond those of a journalist gathering information, amounting to an attempt to solicit, steal and indiscriminately publish classified government documents".

 Honours and awards

 Awards received by Julian Assange for his investigative work listed on a protest sign in February 2024.